marcelpetrick/DevNotes/BeenThereSeenThat/20231016_LangChain_plus_Amazon_Bedrock_plus_Kubernetes_equals_RAG_based_SaaS/README.md

 # 20231016 LangChain + Amazon Bedrock + Kubernetes = RAG-based SaaS

-## Multi-tenant Chatboot with RAG using Amazon Bedrock
+## Multi-tenant Chatbot with RAG using Amazon Bedrock
 ![](img00.png)
 * ML is at an inflection point
 * why amazon EKS for AI/ML?